latex3/babel/docs/index.md

-Its high-level interface with [`fontspec`](https://ctan.org/pkg/fontspec?lang=en) allows for seamless integration with **OpenType** technologies in `xetex` and `luatex`, enabling effortless use of advanced typographic features, and fine-grained control and customization.
+Its high-level interface with [`fontspec`](https://ctan.org/pkg/fontspec?lang=en) allows for seamless integration with **OpenType** technologies in `xetex` and `luatex`, enabling effortless, robust and flexible use of advanced typographic features, and fine-grained control and customization.
 Additionally, lazy locale and font loading facilitate integration into **automated document generation workflows**, and makes it adept at handling complex documents with **multiple languages**.

 Many locales in Babel are built on a **modern core** that utilizes